 - Insufficient or lack of fencing of agricultural land within the Blackwater catchment this has resulted in increased erosion from the use of fords by both vehicles and animals, with subsequent increased siltation as trampled patches of bare sediment leads to the washing of silt into the river.
 Animals being allowed in or near the river channel may also lead to increased nutrient enrichment of the watercourse.
 Cummins et al (2010) highlight grazing pressure as a particular threat to the Blackwater with 'intensive cattle grazing' recorded in 57% of sections surveyed and specifically, the risk posed by animals being allowed direct access to riparian areas and the water channel itself. - Inadequate or no buffer or tree line in areas where the river channel is in close proximity to agriculture or forestry.
 This may result in nutrients or silt being washed directly into the channel from agricultural land or forestry (e.g. following ploughing or felling of trees).
-Agriculture is the main source of total phosphorous inputs, mostly diffuse, to the Blackwater BL A CHICA THE TREE THE CHILD A CHICA THE PARTY OF THE PROPERTY OF THE PROPERT catchment, for example, 80% to the Awbeg (SWRBD, 2010a) and 79% to the Bride (SWRBD, 2010b). - Unmanaged ditches and drainage.
+Agriculture is the main source of total phosphorous inputs, mostly diffuse, to the Blackwater ABL Stand Burgoses only, any other use the other period for any other use on the other period of the other catchment, for example, 80% to the Awbeg (SWRBD, 2010a) and 79% to the Bride (SWRBD, 2010b). - Unmanaged ditches and drainage.